UriaMorP/tcam_analysis_notebooks/README.md

-This repository contains jupyter notebooks and scripts used for the analysis presented in the TCAM paper
+Jupyter notebooks and scripts used for the analysis presented in the TCAM paper.

+The code here depends on the [m-prod package](https://github.com/UriaMorP/mprod_package).